prof3ssorSt3v3/mad9011/docs/assignments/README.md

 Worth <Badge type="error" text="35%"/> of Final Grade

 Every week there will be exercises for you to complete inside or outside of class.
 Some exercises will be larger than others and each is worth 3% of your final grade.
 There will be 9 exercises (9x3%) and some will be completed quickly and others will take longer.
+They will be marked as Incomplete, Partially Complete or Complete.
 All together, the hybrid exercises, in-class exercises, and discussions are worth 35% of your final grade.

 [BS LMS MAD9011_300 Group 1 Assignments page](https://brightspace.algonquincollege.com/d2l/lms/dropbox/admin/folders_manage.d2l?ou=187946)